 Glass doesn’t leach chemicals, so it won’t affect the taste or odor of your coffee.
 The main caveat with this material is that it has low heat retention, although double-walled glass cups are known to keep the drink temperature more stable.

-With this in mind, it’s best to use a glass if you know that you’ll be finishing your drink quickly so your coffee won’t be around long enough for it to get cold.
-In any case, glass cups aren’t practical for taking your coffee with you on the go, and not only for its inability to retain heat longer.
+With this in mind, it’s best to use a glass if you know that you’ll be finishing your drink quickly, so your coffee won’t be around long enough for it to get cold.
+In any case, glass cups aren’t practical for taking your coffee with you on the go, and not only for their inability to retain heat longer.

 The main issue with metal vessels is leaching.
 Even food-grade stainless steel, especially poorly constructed products, could affect the taste of coffee as it can have a metallic flavor and odor.

 Stainless steel is made to be resilient, but it does get porous over time.
-This means that stainless steel vessels will absorb oils, which will cause them to lend the liquids they hold some additional tastes and smells.
+This means that stainless steel vessels will absorb oils, which will give the liquids they hold some additional tastes and smells.
 The resulting drinking experience could prove to be quite unpleasant.
-This draws the conclusion that stainless steel coffee vessels are designed to be retired after a certain period of time.
+This leads to the conclusion that stainless steel coffee vessels are designed to be retired after a certain period of time.

-Also, while the amount of metals that leach into your drink is reportedly not harmful, the same is not true for antique or vintage pewter, which is likely to have lead in it.
+Also, while the amount of metal that leaches into your drink is reportedly not harmful, the same is not true for antique or vintage pewter, which is likely to have lead in it.